Automattic/themes/partygurl/readme.txt

 == Copyright ==

-Brat WordPress Theme, (C) 2024 Automattic
-Brat is distributed under the terms of the GNU GPL.
+Partygurl WordPress Theme, (C) 2024 Automattic Partygurl is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by